ONSdigital/robo-scrolly/README.md

 npm run build
 ```

 Before building the app, you'll need to customise the base path in the **/svelte.config.js** file.
 The default path is **/robo-embed**.
-You'll beed to change this to the base-relative path on your server where you intend to place the contents of the **/build** folder (eg. **/visualisations/my-app**):
+You'll need to change this to the base-relative path on your server where you intend to place the contents of the **/build** folder (eg. **/visualisations/my-app**):

 ```javascript
 paths: {